Other / mixed grade configuration · Marietta, GA

 How many students attend Mount Bethel Elementary School?

 Mount Bethel Elementary School has 898 students enrolled.
-It is a other school in Marietta, GA.
+It is a public school in Marietta, GA.

 What is the student-teacher ratio at Mount Bethel Elementary School?